 With an English degree from Wellesley College and an M.A. in Art History from Williams College, Amy has more than 20 years of professional experience as an art historian, fine art appraiser, and interior design consultant.

 She developed a love for the historic homes of the South and New England during a youth spent in both Louisiana and Vermont.
 Amy’s design philosophy is that cheerful, inviting interior spaces can be achieved with smart planning, strategic purchasing, and adding the personal elements that bring character and soul to your home.

 Amy and her family recently moved from Takoma Park to Vermont, and she continues to work for Annie Elliott Design full-time.
 Her favorite color is robin’s egg blue.

 Lauren is a D.C. transplant who holds her BFA in Interior Design from Maryville University of St. Louis.

-She loves the comfort of traditional architecture paired with contemporary interiors.
-As Junior Designer, she assists and collaborates with the team on finish selections, sourcing furniture, and installations.
+Lauren loves the comfort of traditional architecture paired with contemporary interiors.
+As Associate Designer, she assists and collaborates with the team on finish selections, sourcing furniture, and installations.
 She also is responsible for creating the firm’s floor plans and 3D drawings.

-Lauren lives in Downtown Silver Spring with her significant other and her cat.
+Lauren lives in McLean, Virginia with her cat, Drifter (he came with the name).
 Her favorite color is eucalyptus green.